esha1701/insulin-gi-dynamics/README.md

 - Subcutaneous insulin absorption can be influenced by many factors such as location of injection site, temperature and blood flow near the injection site.
 It is difficult to consider these factors in determining insulin activity curves since they vary each time and are impossible to quantify.
 - YDMV (your diabetes may vary) will always be a challenge while building solutions for diabetes.
 The insulin curves are fit to consolidation of data in clinical trials from a large number of diabetics.
 Insulin action, however, differs among each individual.
 No curve will be able to give precise readings for two different people or even for the same person at different points in time.
 - This method can only be used for food that has a carbohydrate absorption profile similar to insulin absorption.
-For food very high in fat or protein, this method can not work since they do not have a uniform rise and fall.
+For food very high in fat or protein, this method can not work since food high in fat/protein do not have a uniform rise and fall.
--  We are assuming that glucose and insulin dose size does not affect its profile/ dynamics of absorption.
+-  We are working on the assumption that glucose and insulin dose size does not affect its profile/ dynamics of absorption.
 - Continuous Glucose Monitors measure interstitial glucose which lags behind venous glucose.
 Calculating insulin activity from clamp studies but using CGM data to judge glycemic index can give an inaccurate match.
 Adjustments will need to be made according to CGM lag time.
 - There needs to be a better way to evaluate carbohydrate absorption because it is difficult to get data for a range of food with no IOB present.